Hungary VAT guide

 27%

-The standard VAT rate in Hungary is 27% which is the highest in the European Union (EU).
+The standard VAT rate in Hungary is 27% which is the highest in the European Union.
 The standard rate applies for most of the goods and services.
-However, Hungary also has two reduced VAT rates.

 Reduced rates: 18% and 5%